jwallat/knowledge-acquisition/README.md

 ### QA-pairs.jsonl

-Please store QA-pairs in the jsonl file like this.
+Please store QA-pairs in the jsonl file like this:
 ```python
 {"question": "Who is the president of the United States?", "answer": ["Joseph Robinette Biden Jr.", "Joe Biden"], "passage_id": "2114", "subsets": "L4"}
 ```